maryl/Angular-code-challenge-EN/README.md

 # Angular Code Challenge

+# Word from the author

+I've created two libs (links to respectable README's): [vehicle-store](./projects/vehicle-store/README.md) and [vehicle-common](./projects/vehicle-common/README.md) for this task.
+But didn't had the time to finish the mask functionality for the license plate

 Great to see that you are interested in working with us!
 We work with a large group of developers on the websites of Centraal Beheer, Interpolis, FBTO and Avero every day.
 We would really like to expand this group of developers.

 ## What is the Code Challenge?